GaloisInc/pirate/spec/resources.rst

         documentation for more information.

 ``path``
-    The contents of this field differs depending on the ``type`` field as
+    The contents of this field differs depending on the ``channel_type`` field as follows:
-    follows:

     * If ``type`` is ``unix_socket`` or ``path``, this is the path to the file to be created or used.
 This may be an absolute path, or relative